-Parent Company received US\$827,875 or \$\pm\$46.36 million (see Notes 8 and 20).
-Following the settlement of the liabilities, the remaining proceeds will be distributed to the shareholders in the form of dividends.
-As of June 30, 2023, the Parent Company recorded dividend receivable under "Receivable from related parties" amounting to \$\mathbb{P}\$ 4.09 million (Note 20).
+Parent Company received US\$827,875 or P46.36 million (see Notes 8 and 20).
+Following the settlement of the liabilities, the remaining proceeds were distributed to the shareholders in the form of dividends.
+The Parent Company received dividends amounting to P4.09 million (Note 20).